tBoccinfuso/awesomenauts-api/README.md

 # awesomenauts-api
 An API for all your Awesomenauts related data returned as json.
-Make your requests to: https://awesomenauts-api.herokuapp.com/
+Make your requests to: https://awesomenauts-api.herokuapp.com/.
+Keep in mind the API will currently return a json object, and you may have to see what was returned and use `.keyName` on the variable to get the value you are looking for out of the object!

 ## Easy way of using
 Use the official [NPM Package](https://www.npmjs.com/package/awesomenauts-api-lib)